jackdewinter/pymarkdown/newdocs/src/getting-started.md

 ### Verifying The Installation

-The easiest way to verify that your choice of execution path is working correctly is to create a sample file in the root directory of your project called `sample.md`.
-In that file, place the following contents:
+To verify that your chosen execution path works, follow these steps:

+In the root of your project, create a file named `sample.md`.

+Add the following contents:

 ```text
 # First Heading
 # Another First Heading
 ```

-This document is purposefully constructed to trigger two failures:
+This sample intentionally violates two Rule Plugins:

-1. MD022: Headings should be surrounded by blank lines.
+1. **MD022:** Headings should be surrounded by blank lines.
-1. MD025: Multiple top-level headings in the same document
+1. **MD025:** Multiple top-level headings in the same document

 If using PyMarkdown directly, enter the following command line: